dsacramone/redux-map-bind-actioncreator/README.md

 ## Example In Practice
  <pre><code>
 import * as Actions             from 'actions/myactions'
-import bindMapComponent         from 'redux-smooth-bind-actioncreators'
+import bindMapComponent         from 'redux-map-bind-actioncreators'

 class MyReactClass extends Component {
   // all your class logic here
 }
 export default bindMapComponent(MyReactClass)(Actions)

+ </code></pre>
 So, in your react class, you can now do 'actions.myFuncName()'.
 The dispatch is bound to it.
- </code></pre>

 ## I want a custom "actions" name
 <blockquote>